Table of Contents

 In cases where an individual has been diagnosed with a particular form of heart disease, life insurance companies may request additional testing or documentation from a doctor regarding the severity of the condition and expected prognosis.
 Depending on this information, some carriers may still offer coverage at an increased premium rate or with certain restrictions on coverage limits or other benefits included in the plan.

 The proper treatment plan can make all the difference in living with heart disease and maintaining good health overall.
 That’s why keeping up with regular check-ups and closely following any treatment regimens your doctor prescribes is essential.
-Taking medications as directed can help reduce symptoms associated with certain types of heart conditions while helping lower blood pressure and cholesterol levels when appropriate.
+Taking medications as directed can help reduce symptoms associated with certain heart conditions while helping lower blood pressure and cholesterol levels when appropriate.
 Additionally, lifestyle changes such as quitting smoking, eating healthy foods, exercising regularly, and reducing stress can improve cardiovascular health.

 For those who have already been diagnosed with a particular form of heart disease – especially if symptoms are severe – it is essential to discuss all available treatment options with your physician or cardiologist before pursuing any form of life insurance coverage.
 Doing so will ensure you have all the relevant information necessary for proper consideration by your potential insurer before signing up for any plan or policy offered through them.
 Furthermore, this will enable you to make more informed decisions about which type of coverage best suits your needs now and in the future should your condition require additional care or management.